flybywiresim/docs/docs/fbw-a32nx/feature-guides/flight-planning.md

 The MSFS ATC and VFR Map will not be aware of the flight plan at all and cannot be used.

-!!! note ""
-    This is the ideal setup for users who want to use the A32NX in combination with Online ATC services (Vatsim, Ivao, PilotEdge,...), 3rd party ATC add-ons or no ATC at all.

 !!! warning "For SimBrief Import Do Not Set a Destination in the MSFS World Map"
     If you plan to import a SimBrief flight plan please do **not** set a destination airport in the MSFS World Map as otherwise the aircraft will import the MSFS World Map flight plan, and it will not offer the "INIT REQUEST" option.

 ### Using the MSFS World Map Flight Planner to Create and Load a Flight Plan

+!!! note ""
+    This is the ideal setup for users who do not use Online ATC nor the MSFS ATC service and want to use the simplified flight planning of the MSFS World Map.
+Please do expect some issues especially for procedures (SID, STAR, APPR).

 If you want to use the MSFS World Map Flight Planner to build and load a flight plan, you need to set the `Sync MSFS Flight Plan` option in the `flyPad's Setting > Sim Options > Sync MSFS Flight Plan` to `Load Only`.